7 segment LED Display

-A 7 Segment LED Display or seven-segment indicator, is a form of electronic display device for displaying decimal numerals that is an alternative to the more complex dot matrix displays.
+A 7 segment LED display is a form of an electronic display device is used for displaying decimal numerals.
+It is an alternative to previously used more complex dot matrix displays.

-7 segment displays are widely used in digital clocks, electronic meters, basic calculators, and other electronic devices that display numerical information.
+They are mainly used in electronic meters, digital clocks, basic calculators, and other electronic devices that display numerical information.

 Common Cathode (CC)

-In the common cathode display, all the cathode connections of the LED segments are joined together to logic “0” or ground.
-The individual segments are illuminated by application of a “HIGH”, or logic “1” signal via a current limiting resistor to forward bias the individual Anode terminals (a-g).
+In the common cathode display, all cathode connections of the LED segments are joined together to logic “0” or ground.
+The individual segments are illuminated by applying a logic “1” or “HIGH” signal via a current limiting resistor to the forward bias the individual anode terminals (a-g).

 Common Anode (CA)

-In the common anode display, all the anode connections of the LED segments are joined together to logic “1”.
-The individual segments are illuminated by applying a ground, logic “0” or “LOW” signal via a suitable current limiting resistor to the Cathode of the particular segment (a-g).
+In the common anode display, all anode connections of the LED segments are joined together to the logic “1”.
+To illuminated every individual segment apply a ground, logic “0” or “LOW” signal via a suitable current limiting resistor to the Cathode of the particular segment (a-g).

 7 Segment LED Display working

-- Display driver requires only 4 pins of microcontroller to drive the 7-segment display.
+- The display driver requires only 4 pins of the microcontroller to drive a 7-segment display.

 - We do not need to convert decimal numbers into 7 segment display format (from 0-9).
-We just need to provide BCD (Binary Coded Decimal) numbers and it will take care rest of seven segment conversion.
+We just need to provide BCD (Binary Coded Decimal) numbers and it will take care rest of the seven-segment conversion.

-- It makes easy to interface with microcontroller.
+- It makes easy to interface with a microcontroller.